michaellperry/aggregator-toy/docs/in-path-prefix-design.md

     dropArray(arrayName: string): PipelineBuilder<TStart, TransformedType> {
         const newStep = new DropArrayStep(
             this.lastStep,
-            this.scopePath,   // ← Scope context
+            this.scopeSegments,   // ← Scope context
             arrayName
         );
         return new PipelineBuilder(this.input, newStep);